Niel-Reitmann/Current-personal-website/_posts/1monthlearnings.md

 If you aren’t, it could be signal of stagnated growth.

+It then becomes more a question of how you handle imposter syndrome.
+Do you let it discourage you, or do you frame it in a way that makes you feel you're in the right place.

 **Context**

 Understanding the history of a startup, the people who work there, the reason why certain things have been done, the strategy, the past strategies, the founders, failures, even the past employees and leadership, all matter.

 Don’t just aim to understand your domain, but realise that all these pieces work together and will form your foundation to start building and adding what’s closest to 'new' value.

-I'm feeling that this takes a long time, but I’ve seen that it’s worth it if you want to do things properly.
+This takes a long time, but I’ve seen that it’s worth it if you want to do things well.

 **Who you come home to matters**